MarEf/BookList/README.md

 Get the .jar file from the /taret folder and execute it with "java -jar FILENAME"

 ### The Other Way
-Save the project to your computer.
+Save the project to your computer (git clone).
 Then navigate via command line to the target folder and execute the following commands:

 mvn clean install (This will install the node dependancy that was too large to include via github)
 mvn (the actual command to run the project)